FAMU-FSU-IME/IISE-Co-learning/README.md

 ![image](https://user-images.githubusercontent.com/105607708/168652316-208be8b1-d52b-4e34-abc9-ed5a04c19ab7.png)

-### Note: Change combination of g-codes for the co-learning in the code is allowalbe, but the user must manully change the following parameters as well.
+### Note: Change combination of g-codes for the co-learning in the code is allowalbe, but the user must manully change the following parameters in the code as well.
 Such as...

+##### Part 1: MCMC for covariance estimation #####
 In "MCMC_covariance_estimation.py", we have 26 differents g-codes from 4 printers example ,___ino120_1.csv (Taz6), xiao120.csv (Taz5), ___101ts.csv (Ender 1), ___101s.csv (Ender 2).

 Since the Taz 6 doesn't have p1, for the coding purpose, we manually created p1 for ___ino120.csv --> ___ino120_1.csv .